 On written request of the student, an official transcript of the student's academic record can be sent by the Assistant Registrar of Graduate Studies directly to another institution or agency indicated in the request.
 Each transcript will include the student's complete record at the University to date.
 A student's record is confidential.
 Transcripts may be issued only at the request of the student.
 All transcript requests must be accompanied by payment.
 Transcripts will be issued within five (5) working days after the written request has been received by the Coordinator, Student Records (Graduate Studies).
-Transcripts will not be issued until all financial obligations to the University and any "Holds" which have been placed on the student's record, including Library, Admissions, and Awards and Financial Aid, have been cleared.
-Students who require proof of completion of all graduate degree requirements prior to Convocation will request a letter from Student Central, forms may be found here: http://www.uwinnipeg.ca/graduate-studies/current-students/forms.html.
+Transcripts will not be issued until all financial obligations to the University and any "Holds" which have been placed on the student's record, whether by the Library, Admissions, or Awards and Financial Aid, have been cleared.
+Students who require proof of completion of all graduate degree requirements prior to Convocation will request a letter from Student Central, forms may be found here: Forms for Students | Graduate Studies | The University of Winnipeg (uwinnipeg.ca)

-Graduate Student of Highest Distinction

-There will be a notation on student transcripts of "Student of Highest Distinction" if students receive a GPA higher than 4.25.
+Graduate Student of Distinction: There will be a notation on student transcripts of "Student of Distinction" if students receive a GPA higher than 4.25.

-SECTION 7: Student Appeals
+SECTION 7: STUDENT APPEALS

-The regulations, procedures, forms and deadlines which govern all Master's Programs at the University of Manitoba shall govern all Joint Master's Programs as outlined in the Academic Guide at the University of Manitoba and the governing documents of the Joint Senate Committee.
+The regulations, procedures, forms, and deadlines which govern all Master's Programs at the University of Manitoba shall govern all Joint Master's Programs as outlined in the Academic Guide at the University of Manitoba and the governing documents of the Joint Senate Committee.

-All student discipline and appeal regulations can be found in the Graduate Calendar found on the Faculty of Graduate Studies website here: http://uwinnipeg.ca/academics/graduate- calendar/docs/grad-regandpols.pdf
+All student discipline and appeal regulations can be found in the Graduate Calendar found on the Faculty of Graduate Studies website here: Graduate Studies Academic Calendar | Graduate Academic Calendar | The University of Winnipeg (uwinnipeg.ca)